wrightway12/CV/README.md

 All other contact details available upon request.

 ## Profile
-Experienced front-end developer with a passion for creating unique and engaging experiences, whilst paying special attention to best practices.
-With a passion for following the ever evolving web landscape, particularly with regards to emerging technologies, usability and design.
-Currently looking for new opportunities on a team in a front-end position.
+As an experienced user-interface designer & front-end developer with 6+ years of commercial experience, I specialise in designing & developing web applications & responsive websites whilst paying special attention to best practices.
+I am passion about engaging in my professional community and following the ever evolving web landscape, particularly with regards to emerging technologies, usability and design.
+I’m a keen follower of Agile & iterative design backed by A/B & multi-variant split testing.

 ## Skills and Tooling